aykanfonseca/Parser/README.rst

 More Programs (TODO)
 ~~~~~~~~~~~~
 1. library.py (fetch book store data for a course, if the books are required or not, and maybe some book icons).
-2. plans.py (fetch 4-year major plans for all majors, all departments, all colleges, and for the past 5 ~ 6 years).
-3. podcast.py (fetch podcast data for a course).
+2. podcast.py (fetch podcast data for a course).
-4. maps.py (fetch map locations with distances between classes) - This is purely optional and doesn't seem like it would provide a lot of benefit.
+3. maps.py (fetch map locations with distances between classes) - This is purely optional and doesn't seem like it would provide a lot of benefit.
 It has a few uses thought, minimize distance between classes as a sorting functionality, show embedded maps of classes inline with course info, and possibly more.

 Tips
 -----